 - Is anyone surprised?

 - I suppose that depends on what you mean by “surprised.”
-The CRTC is only prosecuting four violations, so the penalty is around C$275,000 per violation.
+The CRTC is only prosecuting 4 violations, so the penalty works out to around C$275,000 per violation.

 - How do I avoid this happening to me?

-- The first thing that you should do is consult with your legal counsel.
+- Obviously, the first thing that you should do is consult with your own legal counsel.
 They will be able to help you figure out what you have to comply with and put together a program that will make sure that you comply with the requirements of the law.

 - In this instance, though, the violations appear to be about two things: